toxxin/justlibrary/content/about.md

 ---

-Here is the list of people who inspire us, give new ideas, materials and `feed` us with priceless advice.
+This resource is open sourced, which means that everyone is permitted to copy and distribute copies of any part of our materials w/o any licenses and restrictions.
+Enjoy.